 Moving home when you’re in negative equity

-It can be tricky to move house if you’re in negative equity, even if you have the cash to pay off what you owe.
-Should you be able to pay the bank in full, you might not have enough to put down a deposit.
+It can be tricky to move if you’re in negative equity, even if you have the cash to pay off what you owe.
+Should you be able to pay off the loan in full, you might not have enough to put down a deposit.

 Since the crash of 2007 many lenders have had to become more pragmatic.
 Some even now offer negative equity mortgages.
 This means if you have to move, you might be able to take your negative equity with you and only have to find a 5% deposit.